-The Hosted Hybrid service is currently in a limited preview and only available to customers with an active contract.
-Please contact [email protected] for more information.
+The Hosted Hybrid service is currently in a limited preview and only available

 - Hamiltonian Energy, which takes an ansatz and a hamiltonian to perform hamiltonian energy evaluation.